Tonagame/splitmnist-continual-learning-report/code/README.md

 `from_scratch/`

-This is the clean-room implementation required by the assignment.
+This is the implementation required by the assignment.
 It does not import the GMvandeVen repository.

 Main files: